-For the evaluation, we selected a cooking task to be performed by robots.
-Cooking tasks are required for general-purpose household robots and have been widely studied because many of these tasks involve complex work processes~\cite{Dong2021}\cite{Liu2022}.
-Because tasks with complex work processes generally require a design that is expensive for developing motion instructions, we considered that simple cooking tasks are suitable for confirming the effectiveness of the proposed method in this study.
-The experiment involved cooking scrambled egg (task 1) and cutting carrots (task 2).
-The commands issued to LLM were "Make scrambled egg." and "Cut carrots."
-The tasks were designed simply to include a large amount of ambiguity regarding the cooking process and environment.
-We tested whether this ambiguity can be clarified using the active output modification ability of the LMM.
-Three trials were performed for each task.
+As evaluation tasks, we selected a cooking task by robots.
+Cooking tasks are required for general-purpose household robots and have been widely studied because many of them have complex work processes~\cite{Dong2021}\cite{Liu2022}.
+Since tasks with complex work processes are generally required a high design cost of motion instructions, the cooking tasks are suitable to confirm the effectiveness of the proposed method.
+This experiment involved cooking scrambled eggs (Task 1) and cutting carrots (Task 2).
+The commands given to LLM are "Make scrambled egg." and "Cut carrots," respectively.
+The above was designed simply to include a large amount of ambiguity regarding the cooking process and cooking environment.
+We will test whether this ambiguity can be clarified using LLM's active output modification .
+Three trials were conducted for each task.

-We verified the effectiveness of the proposed method by conducting comparative experiments on the robotic tasks described above from two perspectives: first, we compared the RAPs before and after applying the proposed method (experiment 1).
-By comparing the RAPs generated in the initial process (a) that did not undergo an iterative process, with the final RAP, we confirmed whether the RAP is improved by uncertainty analysis and active questioning.
+We verify the effectiveness of the proposed method by conducting comparative experiments on the above robot tasks from two perspectives.
+First, we compare the RAPs before and after applying the proposed method (Experiment 1).
+By comparing the RAP generated in the initial process (a), which does not go through an iterative process, and the final RAP, we confirm whether the RAP is improved by uncertainty analysis and active questioning.

-We also verified the differences in the quality of the generated RAPs by varying the amount of information provided to the LLM during the initial phase of motion planning (experiment 2).
-By comparing the RAP generated based on a human-elaborated command with the RAP generated by the proposed method based on a simple command that contained ambiguity, we examined whether the modifications proposed by the LLM are appropriate for the robot task.
+We also verify the difference in the quality of the generated RAPs by varying the amount of information given to the LLM in the initial phase of motion planning (Experiment 2).
+By comparing the RAP generated based on a human-elaborated Command and the RAP generated by the proposed method based on a simple Command that contains ambiguity, we will examine whether the modification s proposed by the LLM are appropriate for the robot task.